A QBist Ontology: Beyond correspondence

-But if I am to be able to think of my perceptions as a self-existent system of external objects, the connections must be lawful.
-If appearances are to be perceptions of a particular kind of object (say, an elephant), they must be connected in an orderly way, according to a concept denoting a lawful concurrence of appearances.
-And if appearances are to be perceptions of causally connected events, like (say) lightning and thunder, they must fall under a causal law, according to which one appearance necessitates the subsequent occurrence of another.
-Empirical science thus is concerned with causal laws and natural kinds.
+Furthermore, the possibility of thinking of my perceptions as a self-existent system of external objects requires that the connections be lawful.
+If sense impressions are to be perceptions of a particular kind of object (say, an elephant) they must be connected in an orderly fashion, according to a concept denoting a lawful concurrence of perceptions.
+And if sense impressions are to be perceptions of causally connected occurrences, like (say) lightning and thunder, they must fall under a causal law, according to which one perception necessitates the subsequent occurrence of another.
+To Kant, therefore, natural science was concerned with causal laws and Lockean substances. \footnote{Kant maintained that by establishing lawful causal relations, we also establish objective temporal relations.
+Although today we have a deeper understanding of the relationship between physical law and spacetime geometry, Kant was right in stressing the intimate relation between physical law and temporal relations.
+Because we cannot formulate a fundamental physical law without presupposing a particular geometry, there is no ``true'' geometry.
+As was stressed by \citet{Poincare}, ``[o]ne geometry cannot be more true than another, it can only be more convenient.''
+For any physical theory, the best spacetime geometry to use is one that yields the simplest mathematical formulation of the theory.
+In Kant's time, this was Euclidean geometry plus Newtonian uniform time, today it is the Minkowski geometry of special relativity or the pseudo-Riemannian geometry of Einstein's theory of gravity.}